Undergraduate Department of

 SPS 5192.
 Psychoeducational Assessment and Intervention (4).

 SPS 5193.
-Laboratory in the Assessment of Social-Emotional Problems in Children and Adolescents (3).
+The Assessment of Social-Emotional Problems in Children and Adolescents (3).

 SPS 5205.
 Consultation in the Schools (3).